scipp/ess/docs/developer/workflow-design.md

 ### Traditional data-reduction workflows

-Traditionally, users are supplied with a toolbox of algorithms and optionally a reduction script or notebooks that uses those algorithms.
+Traditionally, users are supplied with a toolbox of algorithms and optionally a reduction script or a notebook that uses those algorithms.
 Conceptually this looks similar to the following:

 ```python